w-matthew/w-matthew.github.io/_pages/about.md

 Currently, my personal projects involve designing an analog IC driver for an Apple Watch and developing a multi-protocol communication FPGA.
 In the Chien Lab, I am working on designing a PCB and programming a pipetting robot to help automate 3-electrode system experiments.

-Outside of school, I enjoy playing in intermural leagues for basketball and soccer, using my Dobsonian telescope to look at the night sky, or reading fantasy novels.
+Outside of school, I enjoy playing in intermural leagues for basketball and soccer, using my Dobsonian telescope to look at the night sky, and reading fantasy novels.